 If you're a college student or a high school student taking college classes from a nearby campus, check out the athletic and recreation facilities.
-You may have free or nearly free access to classes, personal training, gyms, fields and courts.
+You may have free or nearly free access to equipment and spaces.
 If you're in high school, check with the coaches and administrators on open gym times, weight room availability and track policies.

 With today's lifestyles, many pet owners would gladly allow a responsible student to walk, jog or play with their dogs on a regular basis.
 In fact, a lot of owners will pay students to do just that, so you can earn money while getting in some exercise.

 Look for a volunteer opportunity that will allow you to get a good workout in on the job site.
 Communities often have home building and repair organizations, clean up committees and landscape crews that rely heavily on volunteers.
 If your community doesn't have any, consider starting one or just help out your neighbors.
 Shoveling snow from several driveways or push-mowing a few lawns a week will keep you in shape.

 Improve your diet.